 350 Salem OR is committed to real action, not just talk, and we do a lot with few resources.

 We have provided a consistent presence during the planning process for the City of Salem.
-In response to several years of advocacy, a Climate Action Plan was included in the city’s Comprehensive Plan.
+In response to several years of advocacy, a Climate Action Plan (CAP) was included in the city’s Comprehensive Plan.
 We now have representation on the CAP Task Force.
-Our members have organized workshops on solar energy and other topics and actively support clean energy legislation.

 We coordinate with statewide and regional networks to actively support clean energy legislation and resist fossil fuel exports, along with transport and infrastructure projects, including the Jordan Cove LNG export terminal and the Pacific Connector fracked gas pipeline.